zabkwak/diving-squirrel/README.md

 **onLoggedUser: (identificator, callback)** Function called in the middleware for checking if user is logged.
 Identificator is signed cookie with key *u*.Callback has two parameters.
 Error and user data from the onLoggedUser method.
 If cookie doesn't exist function is skipped.
 Default: Function just pass empty object to the callback

 ## Templates
-If you will use HTML responses, you should create layout.jade in the *options.views* directory.
+If you will use HTML responses, you should create layout.pug in the *options.views* directory.
 If the file doesn't exist template of the route is used.
-Variables passed to the layout.jade:
+Variables passed to the layout.pug:
 **title** Title of the page created from the name of the page and name of the application.
 **name** Application name.
 **styles** List of styles loaded in the layout.
 It's taken from the *options.styles*.